 Established in 1996 in recognition of the canon of work that was Barbara Hamilton’s career, this award is presented to Canadian artist who demonstrates excellence in the performing arts and is dedicated to advocating and being an ambassador for the arts in Canada.

 The Award is administered by the City of Toronto with calls for nominations sent out from TAPA.
-The award comes with a cheque for $1,500.00 and a scroll from the City of Toronto.
+The Barbara Hamilton Memorial Award is presented every two (2) years and comes with a cheque for $1,500.00 and a scroll from the City of Toronto.
 The winner is announced at the press conference with the season’s Dora Award nominations.